jk-conley/rails_todo_app/README.md

-# README
+# Rails Todo App

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a personal learning project to understand how rails works

-Things you may want to cover:
+Things to Learn:

-* Ruby version

-* System dependencies

-* Configuration
+* Gems and Initial setup

+* MVC and how it works in Rails

+* Where to locate important files i.e. routes.rb

-* Database creation
+* Database creation and migration

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* CRUD functionality